 The Research.gov Proposal Submission System modernizes proposal preparation and submission capabilities by improving the user experience while also reducing administrative burden through an intuitive interface and expanded automated proposal compliance checking.
-Effective January 30, 2023 with implementation of the revised Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 23-1), NSF has transitioned all preparation and submission functionality for new proposals from FastLane to Research.gov.
+NSF transitioned all preparation and submission functionality from FastLane to Research.gov, and FastLane proposal preparation and submission functions were turned off on September 30, 2023.
 Please see the FastLane Decommissioning page for additional information.
-Grants.gov continues to be an option for the preparation and submission of most types of NSF proposals.
+All NSF proposals must be submitted in Research.gov or Grants.gov in accordance with the instructions for a specific funding opportunity.

 Access the Research.gov Proposal Submission System